cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 ## Graphics Packs

-This section requires that you have installed Cemu's [community graphics packs](installing-cemu#configuration).
-{: .notice--danger}
+Please make sure to the read the descriptions and presets for every graphicPack that you consider using.{: .notice--danger}

 1. Open the Cemu application
 1. Right click on `The Legend of Zelda - Breath of the Wild`
 1. Click `Edit graphics packs`
+1. On the bottom-right of the window, use the `Download Community GraphicPacks` button.
-1. Navigate to the `Graphics` category
+1. After your packs are downloaded or verified, navigate to the `Graphics` category
 1. Enable the `Resolution` checkbox
   - If you have a more powerful GPU, you can change the resolution to a higher value, e.g. 1920x1080
   - If you have a weaker GPU, e.g. an iGPU, consider changing it to a lower value to increase performance